-BusyKid is a 2020 National Parenting Product Awards winner, and maintains a score of 3.7 out of 5 stars on Trustpilot based on more than 1,100 reviews.
-BusyKid is not currently accredited with the BBB but maintains an A rating with the company.
+BusyKid is a 2020 National Parenting Product Awards winner, and maintains a score of 4.1 out of 5 stars on Trustpilot based on more than 1,900 reviews.
+BusyKid is not currently accredited with the BBB but maintains a B- rating with the company.

 BusyKid is available on both Android and Apple devices.
-Pricing is $38.99 per year for the entire family, including two parents and up to five spend cards for each child.
+Pricing is $48/year for the entire family, including two parents and up to five spend cards for each child.

 eyeZy is one of many parental control apps that gives adults ability to control, monitor and record kids' keystrokes, see what your kids are saying on all the most popular social media sites, track their text messages, including deleted messages, and set internet control, and tech time use.

-eyeZy is not listed on Google Play and has just four, 5-star ratings on iTunes, where it shows it was recently updated, as of Feb.
-8, 2022.
+eyeZy has a 2.4 rating on Google Play and 4.5 out of 5 stars ratings on the Apple App Store, where it shows it was recently updated, as of Jan.
+22, 2024.

-Prices range from $9.99/month to $47.99/month, depending on the plan — which is definitely on the high side for parental controls, though this is a robust app that does have several unique features.
+Prices start at $4.99/week up to $99.99/year, depending on the plan — which is definitely on the high side for parental controls, though this is a robust app that does have several unique features.

 FamiGuard is a parental control app.
 Parents can use it to monitor their child’s app usage, monitor their child’s web activity, set screen time limits, control app usage, track their child’s location, and more.

-FamiGuard currently has a score of 3.4 out of 5 stars on Google Play and 3.3 out of 5 stars on the Apple App Store.
+FamiGuard has 1.4 out of 5 stars on Google Play and 3.0 out of 5 stars on the App Store.

-FamiGuard is compatible with Android devices, though an Apple version is in development.
+FamiGuard is compatible with Android devices and the Apple iPad.